WHOIGit/nes-lter-nutrient-transect/README.md

 # nes-lter-nutrient-transect

-Workflow for publishing the nutrient transect data from NES-LTER cruises to the EDI repository.
+Workflow for publishing the nutrient data from NES-LTER Transect cruises to the EDI repository.